-This project is for the design and construction of what is known as Phase II improvements as identified in the engineering evaluation completed in June 2014.
-The majority of the improvements, largely consisting of asset renewal measures, include the following elements: grit processing equipment, chemical tanks, concrete structures, aeration systems, oxygen generation system, odor control system enhancements, aerobic digesters, major mechanicals, fire alarm system, code compliance, water supply systems, energy conservation measures, noise abatement, and other miscellaneous items.
-Phase II also provides for an upgrade to the facility's disinfection system so as to comply with new DEC SPDES permit limits.
-Engineering design of disinfection to be completed by August 2016; construction to start in February 2017.
-Asset Renewal design complete by August 2017; construction start February 2018.
+Additionally, the project is for the design and construction of what is known as Phase II improvements as identified in the engineering evaluation completed in June 2014 for the facility.
+The majority of the improvements, largely consisting of asset renewal measures, include the following elements: grit processing equipment, chemical tanks, concrete structures, aeration systems, aerobic digesters, major mechanicals, fire alarm system, code compliance, water supply systems, energy conservation measures, noise abatement, and other necessary asset renewal measures.
+Asset renewal design to be completed by October 2018; construction start May 2019.

-We received legislative approval for \$3.4 million for the engineering design phase of this project in 2014.
-It is expected that legislative approval will be sought in 2016 for approximately \$2 million in bonding for the construction of disinfection improvements.
-Additionally, it is expected that legislative approval will be sought in 2017 for approximately \$15 million in bonding for the asset renewal (construction) portion of this project.
+Legislative approval for \$3.4 million for the engineering design phase of this project was obtained in 2014.
+Legislative approval will be sought in September of 2016 for approximately \$1.8 million in bonding for the construction of disinfection improvements.
+Additionally, it is expected that legislative approval will be sought in September 2018 for approximately \$15.3 million in bonding for the asset renewal (construction) portion of this project.